 On the other side we have the hard ‘Kuh’ sound for K like “kite” and “koala”.
 In the middle we have those images that overlap in sound like “cupcake”, “crayons” and “cup”.

 Introduce Sounds with a Sound Map

 Here is how we did this activity together:

 We sat on the floor and I told him that we were on a ‘C’ and ‘K’ hunt.
 He helped to identify and even cut out the images.
 We also have a first words box, which was a great resource for images we’d already collected for the letters “C” and “K”.

 I wrote a big K and C at the top of a large poster board.

 Then we started sorting the images.
 I steered us toward focusing on the hard ‘c’ images because that sound and words are most common.
 I talked about how words that begin with the letter ‘c’ that are followed by an ‘a’, ‘o’ or ‘u’ have a hard ‘c’.
 Then how words that start with the letter ‘c’ that are followed by an ‘i’, ‘e’ or ‘y’ have a soft ‘c’.
 We then moved to the hard ‘k’ and then to the soft ‘c’ images.

-This activity was a very hands on and interactive literacy activity.
+This activity was a very hands-on and interactive literacy activity.
 We’ll continue working on and re-visiting this map.
 Then eventually we will create a “C and S” Sound map and connect it to this poster board.
-This will give my son a horizontal visual of the sound maps/collages.
+This will give my son a horizontal vision of the sound maps/collages.

 Thank you for choosing to visit us.
 I hope that we inspired you today.